 Sorry but I’m still not over our honeymoon in Curaçao.
 Especially because I came home with an entire suitcase of Senior & Co.’s liqueurs to play around with.
 One of the best parts of our trip was touring their distillery and taking a cocktail class with the sweetest teacher ever!
 We learned how to make all kinds of amazing cocktails but the mai tai may have been my favorite.
 We love a classic gal!

-Another thing I loved about the timing of our trip was that a bunch of people had already their Christmas decorations up.
+Another thing I loved about the timing of our trip was that a bunch of people already had their Christmas decorations up.
 There’s nothing like walking around in a bikini while admiring everyone’s holiday lights.

 Once you try this cocktail, make sure to try some of my other holiday cocktails!
-This coffee hot buttered rum, Norwegian mulled wine, and eggnog white Russians are always a hit.
+This coffee hot buttered rum, spiced Norwegian mulled wine, and creamy eggnog white Russians are always a hit.
 Or, make cinnamon hot chocolate for a non-alcoholic drink.

 Use real Curaçao liqueur